LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/build-a-chart/_index.md

 If you have closed out the data connection to the `netflix_titles.csv` file, reopen the connection!
 {{% /notice %}}

-Using the `netflix_titles.csv` data, we will create a bar chart that shows the `Type` (Movie or TV Show), the `Date Added` (What year the Movie or TV show was added to Netflix), and we will use the `Show Id` as a unique identifier to provide a `CNT` measure.
+Using the `netflix_titles.csv` data, we will create a bar chart that shows the `Type` (Movie or TV Show), the `Date Added` (What year the Movie or TV show was added to Netflix), and the `Show Id` as a unique identifier to provide a `CNT` (count) measure.
 The result will be a bar chart that displays how many `Movies` and `TV Shows` were added to Netflix and in what year they were added.

 ## Creating the Chart